ubiquitous-computing-lab/Lean-UX-Platform/InteractionTracker/README.md

 ## 2. UI/UX Authoring Tool Web Interface

-UI/UX Authoring tool is web based UX engine that collects the user app usage behavior data by integrating the SDK in android applications.
+Lean UX Engine having Interaction Tracker is web based UX engine that collects the user app usage behavior data by integrating the SDK in android applications.
 This is Django package, you must install Django befor using this package.

 ### 2.1.
 Installation
-To get started with UI/UX Authoring tool analytics, the package must first be dowloaded from the repo then access the dowloaded folder via command line then run the follow command
+To get started with Lean UX Engine having Interaction Tracker analytics, the package must first be dowloaded from the repo then access the dowloaded folder via command line then run the follow command

        pip install -r requirements.txt